xdevplatform/SnowBotDev/docs/tutorial.md

 + SnowBotDev/app/config/data/photos/photos.csv - Contents: file name, description
   + Note that since the description can contain commas, semi-colons are used as the delimiter.

-The actual photos need to be stored here: SnowBotDev/app/config/data/photos/*.jpg.
+The actual photos need to be stored here: SnowBotDev/app/config/data/photos/*.jpg.* So to add a new photo, add an entry in the *photos.csv* resource file (with the filename and a description), and drop the photo file in the */photos* folder.

 ### Adding attachments to Direct Messages <a id="attachments" class="tall">&nbsp;</a>